 If this is your first time visiting my site and you’d like some proof that what you are about to read works and that I am legit, you can:

-- Read about my income reports here.
-All of those reports are affiliate sales (90% of which are written up on blog posts/articles).
+- See my affiliate income reports here.
+90% of them are written up on blog posts and articles.

 - And my personal history with affiliate marketing here.

 - Also I wrote a detailed tutorial on blogging with affiliate marketing here.
 In that tutorial I do mention doing product reviews and the strategies I follow for that content I create is straight out of this post’s guidelines.

 And if I have adequately proven myself, then let us move on and let me show you my strategy to creating affiliate product reviews that sell.